 Unfortunately, railway systems that have been running for years are rarely updated, making them difficult to patch and fortify from a security standpoint.
 And since railway as an industry has been slower to adopt cybersecurity solutions, many organizations still lack the ability to detect threats or isolate assets with known vulnerabilities.

 These challenges are compounded when you consider the supply chain.
 Third-party connected systems that contain the vulnerability might now be the easiest point of entry for attackers.
-For example, a third-party telecommunications system that contains the vulnerability could open the door to a cybercriminal via its connection to your signalling system.
+For example, a third-party telecommunications system that contains the vulnerability could open the door to a cybercriminal via its connection to your railway signaling system.

 Attackers know this and won’t hesitate to take advantage of this added vulnerability.

-How Cervello protects railway organizations from cyber threats
+How Cervello protects railway organizations from cyber threats like Apache Log4j

 Today, industry leaders, government agencies, and the media are focused on the Log4j vulnerability, and rightly so.
 The potential damage of this vulnerability being exploited by a malicious actor puts business operations and potentially human lives at risk.
 But this is just one vulnerability.
 There are and will be more.